Hope M. Harrison

 Areas of Expertise

-International history of the Cold War, Russian foreign policy, German foreign policy, the influence of history on policy making in international affairs, the politicization of history, truth and reconciliation, historical justice, transitional justices, the collapse of East Germany and German unification, Germany since reunification, the Caucasus, and the U.S. foreign and security policymaking process
+The Berlin Wall, East and West Germany, united Germany, international history of the Cold War, Russian foreign policy, German foreign policy, the Caucasus, the influence of history on policy making in international affairs, the politicization of history, truth and reconciliation, historical justice, transitional justice, and the U.S. foreign and security policymaking process

-Professor Harrison was on leave for the 2000-2001 academic year and served in the White House on the National Security Council in both the Clinton and Bush Administrations.
+Professor Harrison received a Council on Foreign Relations International Affairs Fellowship in 1999 to work in the US government.
+She spent her fellowship year serving in the White House at the National Security Council in the Clinton and Bush Administrations from 2000-2001.
 She was Director for European and Eurasian Affairs with responsibility for U.S. policy toward Turkey, Greece, Cyprus, Armenia, Azerbaijan, Georgia, Kazakhstan, Uzbekistan, Tajikistan, Kyrgyzstan, and Turkmenistan.
 Among the issues she focused on were the peace process between Armenia and Azerbaijan over Nagorno-Karabakh, the reconciliation process between Turkey and Armenia, and Georgian ties with the U.S. and Russia.

 Ph.D., Columbia University